-The recent tragedy of Robin Williams's suicide—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
+The recent tragedies of Kate Spade's and Anthony Bourdain's suicides—and the ensuing media storm—raised awareness of suicide as a mental health issue, but also generated a lot of misinformation.
 This week, the Savvy Psychologist cleans up after the headlines.

-The media frenzy is starting to settle after the tragic suicide of Robin Williams.
+The media frenzy is starting to settle after the tragic suicides of Kate Spade and Anthony Bourdain.
 Some of the coverage, I was happy to see, was sensitive and compassionate, while some was just plain irresponsible, sensationalistic, and full of specific details-- all of which can put vulnerable people at risk, and perpetuate misinformation.

 So, this week on the Savvy Psychologist, we’ll set right 7 myths about suicide.

 Myth #1: People Who Attempt Suicide Are Just Trying to Get Attention / It’s a Cry for Help

 Fact: Most individuals who attempt or complete suicide—over 90%—are suffering from a mental illness.
 Depression, bipolar disorder, schizophrenia, alcoholism, drug dependence, or often a combination of a few of the above, can set the stage for suicide.

 Framing suicide as a method to get attention paints those who are sick as manipulative, when in fact, they are simply really ill.
 In addition, even if a suicide attempt is a cry for help, it means they need help--so let's help!.

 Fact: Suicide is a horrible thing for a family to be left to deal with, and those left behind will never be the same.
 But when someone is severely depressed, he thinks the world would be better off without him.